JamesSo1/JamesSo1/README.md

 I enjoy working with **React** and am currently looking for opportunities to grow and contribute as a frontend developer.

-Please feel free to explore my projects or reach out!
+Please feel free to explore my projects or reach out on LinkedIn!
 <!--
 **JamesSo1/JamesSo1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.